stennity8/stennity8.github.io/_posts/2019-09-20-rails_6_with_bootstrap_using_webpack.markdown

 ---

-II am a fan of Boostrap and have used it several times.
-For my Rails project I played around with Materialize during my initial implimentation but decided to go back to Bootstrap.
+I am a fan of Boostrap and have used it several times.
+For my Rails project I played around with Materialize during my initial implementation but decided to go back to Bootstrap.
 This was my first project in Rails and I knew very little about how JavaScript worked within the Rails ecosystem.
-I debated whether I should just use the Bootstrap CDN's in my project or try to implement them directly throught the Rails asset pipeline.
+I debated whether I should just use the Bootstrap CDN's in my project or try to implement them directly through the Rails asset pipeline.
 I decided to go the asset pipeline route as my Flatiron Projects are a chance to learn some new things while solidifying the course work.

 Well as it turns out Rails 6 has completely changed the asset pipeline for JavaScript and I had officially gone down a rabbit hole.
 Luckily I found a video on the GoRails YouTube channel, http://https://www.youtube.com/watch?v=bn9arlhfaXc.
 The video walked through the steps to set up Boostrap using the new Rails 6 way of doing Javascript, which uses Webpacker.
 The summary of those steps are: